§ 6901 Purpose.

 (2) A copy of each critical need determination processed under this procedure shall be kept on file by the agency.

-(a) In addition to the powers and duties prescribed by other sections in this chapter, the Section shall:
+(a) In addition to the powers and duties prescribed by other sections in this chapter, the Section shall do all of the following:

-(3) Function as a resource for state agencies by providing, on request, procurement information and or assistance;
+(3) Function as a resource for state agencies by providing, on request, procurement information and assistance.

-(7) Assume such other powers, duties and functions as the Director of the Office may assign which are not otherwise inconsistent with the laws of this State.
+(8) Assume such other powers, duties, and functions as the Director of the Office may assign which are not otherwise inconsistent with the laws of this State.

 (b) The Office shall not charge any agency any fee for central contracting services.
 The Director of the Office may charge any agency of this State local government unit or volunteer fire departments within the State for which the Office makes purchases, supplies, contractual services or to which it distributes materiel a reasonable service charge.
 The Office shall deposit such charges into a special account to be used to effectuate the purposes of the Office.